neonwuchang/Flags-de-Triomphe/picoCTF/General_skills/tabtabattack.md

 And of course, used `TAB` to make life easier!

-Then, I navigated through the directory using `cd` and a lot of tabs.
+Then, I navigated through the directory using `ls` and `cd` and a lot of tabs.
 At this level, there was only one file, an executable named fang-of-haynekhtnamet, which i did execute (using `./`).

 And viola!
 There's the flag!